 That’s where free trade agreements (FTAs) come in.
 An FTA lowers or eliminates tariffs for certain goods between countries involved in the agreement, reducing the costs of importing and exporting goods.

-Clothing suppliers and online stores are part of Southeast Asia’s growing e-commerce ecosystem.
-With the potential to reach US$200 billion by 2025, the region’s digital market is a growing force to be reckoned with.
-But a few things hold the bloc back from being a behemoth e-commerce market.
+Clothing suppliers and online stores are part of Southeast Asia’s growing eCommerce ecosystem.
+With the potential to reach US$200 billion1 by 2025, the region’s digital market is a growing force to be reckoned with.
+But a few things hold the bloc back from being a behemoth eCommerce market.

-One hindrance is the diversity of trade policies among ASEAN countries, each of which has its own e-commerce laws and shipping policies.
+One hindrance is the diversity of trade policies among ASEAN countries, each of which has its own eCommerce laws, shipping policies, and customs clearance rulings.
+To find a list of customs documents, duties and tariffs that eCommerce merchants should be aware of in Southeast Asia, check out our Southeast Asia customs clearance guide.
 Others include the lack of a region-wide payments facility and logistical infrastructure.

-Fortunately for e-commerce players in Southeast Asia, ASEAN has an FTA in place among its member states to facilitate increased regional trade by addressing laws and shipping policy.
-It’s also working on an e-commerce agreement that will lower the barriers to entry in this sector.
+Fortunately for eCommerce players in Southeast Asia, ASEAN has an FTA in place among its member states to facilitate increased regional trade by addressing laws and shipping policy.
+It’s also been working on an eCommerce agreement that will lower the barriers to entry in this sector.

-Plus, ASEAN has FTAs with the world’s five largest e-commerce markets—China, Japan, South Korea, Australia, and India—as well as New Zealand.
+Plus, ASEAN has FTAs with the world’s five largest eCommerce markets2—China, Japan, South Korea, Australia, and India—as well as New Zealand.
 Individual ASEAN countries also have their own FTAs with other countries or regions around the world.

 First, let’s define a few terms:

-(Tip: check out this ASEAN Tariff finder for more information.)
+(Tip: check out this ASEAN Tariff finder4 for more information.)

-For online retailers, FTAs have the potential to make cross-border e-commerce more convenient and less expensive.
+For online retailers, FTAs have the potential to make cross-border eCommerce more convenient and less expensive.
 The reduced or eliminated tariffs help lower the costs of goods, be they raw materials or final products.
-This could translate into more competitively priced end products and increased quality from access to better quality factors of production.
+This could translate into more competitively priced end products and increased quality5 from access to better quality factors of production.

 When calculating FOB, the origin of the goods is important as it helps to determine the Regional Value Content (RVC) which will be discussed below.
 The example below shows an example of how FOB is calculated when applied to the ASEAN Free Trade Agreement (AFTA)